UK, EU Resume Crunch Brexit Talks In London - UrduPoint

 However, neither side has indicated yet that they are willing to make the compromises needed for a breakthrough.

+Observers have said an agreement is needed by mid-November to allow for ratification.

-- 'Sensible approach' - Britons voted to end decades of economic and political integration in 2016 but Brexit has implementing that outcome has proved immensely difficult since.
+- 'Sensible approach' - Britons voted to end decades of EU economic and political integration in 2016 but implementing Brexit has proved immensely difficult ever since.

 After finally agreeing initial divorce terms last year, the two sides began fraught negotiations over a future free trade deal.